 Don’t try to wear your usual uniform of shorts and Havaianas to Keyaki.
 This fine dining restaurant on the fourth floor of the Pan Pacific Hotel not only has its own waterfall and koi pond, it also offers some of the freshest sashimi this side of Asia.
 It’s been around for a long time and is immune to the capriciousness of Singaporean tastes.

 It is pricey though, and the set lunches or bentos are the least sweat-inducing option.
-With the Entertainer, you get to enjoy 1-for-1 deals on à la carte sashimi, nigiri sushi and a grilled, tempura or meat dish—and let’s just say you’ll be glad to have something to help defray the cost of the meal.
+With the Entertainer, you get to enjoy 1-for-1 deals on three à la carte sashimi or nigiri sushi dishes, and on a grilled, tempura or meat dish—and let’s just say you’ll be glad to have something to help defray the cost of the meal.

 Have you dined at any of the above restaurants?
 Tell us how your experience went in the comments!